 Despite being a tough process, it is without doubt essential to avoid underpayment of benefits.

 It’s also why we step in to take that pain away from our clients by fighting their corner and completing forms that will help them on their journey to independence; with the minimum of stress and damage to their mental health.

 Tackling PIP head on – reassessment and appeal

 All too often, we find that individuals affected by mental health conditions have been placed on the lowest level of Personal Independence Payment (PIP) benefits.
 Even those that have been on higher levels of PIP often slip to a lower level when they are reassessed every three years; regardless of their condition, even if the individual has a brain injury that is not going to improve.

 The PIP process is managed online.
 For individuals with mental health and learning difficulties, this is a huge challenge and those that attempt to fill out the forms themselves often fail to do so in a way that unlocks the appropriate levels of benefits and support that they need.

 Until recently individuals on PIP would get 12 months’ notice to reapply.
 Now you have just 6 months.
-The trouble is, even when forms are sent off on time, processing of those forms can and frequently are delayed, particularly if those forms fail to follow the process, or are hard to decipher.
+The trouble is, even when forms are sent off on time, processing of those forms can and frequently is delayed, particularly if those forms fail to follow the process, or are hard to decipher.
 If that happens, and you do not pursue your case diligently, there is a very real danger that your current PIP benefit could expire before the reassessment process has been completed.